 1of 29 list

-Art Seen is delighted to present the solo exhibition ‘Cloud Diagram’ by Alison Turnbull.
+Art Seen was delighted to present the solo exhibition ‘Cloud Diagram’ by Alison Turnbull.

 Ed Krcma, Lecturer in Art History at the University of East Anglia, has been commissioned to write a text on Turnbull’s new works.